Jules de Cuverville: Life

 He became a vice-admiral in 1893, and then Maritime Prefect for Cherbourg, a member of the Upper Admiralty Council, commander of the Reserve Mediterranean Squadron in 1897 and inspector-general of the marine in 1898.
 He was Chief of Staff of the French Navy between 1898 and 1899.

 Jules de Cuverville was elected to the senate on 31 March 1901 in a bye-election caused by the death of the previous incumbent, General Arsène Lambert, who had died.
 He was re-elected in the general election of 4 January 1903.
 He lost his seat to Maurice Fenoux by a narrow margin on 7 January 1912, however.

 Brittany, then as subsequently, was relatively conservative in religious terms, and during the summer of 1902 Jules de Cuverville was among those at Le Folgoët, vigorously opposing the closure of the school of the Daughters of the Holy Spirit, and the concomitant expulsion of the nuns there.
 The sisters had fallen foul of the anti-congragationist legislation which was part of the Paris-based government's determined pursuit of Laïcité (separation of secular and religious institutions).

 A friend and political ally of Jacques Piou, he joined the Popular Liberal Action (political party), becoming one of its most passionate supporters.
 He was appointed a party vice-president in 1907.
 Deeply Catholic and steadfast in his commitment to the Third Republic, Admiral Count de Cuverville had two principal political priorities: defence of the church and support for the navy.

-Several months after losing his seat in the senate, Jules de Cuverville was crushed by a truck while crossing the street in Paris.
+Several months after losing his seat in the senate, Jules de Cuverville was crushed by a truck driver while crossing the street in Paris.
 He survived long enough to be taken to his home at 15, rue Dugay-Trouin, but died a few hours later.